SchweizerischeBundesbahnen/atlas/mail/README.md

 ## Development

-### REST API

-The MailService provides a REST API to communicate with him.
-The [postman collection](postman/MailService.postman_collection.json) defines some REST Call example.
+### Communication with MailService

-:warning: The REST API will be deleted when ATLAS will integrate Kafka for the Service to Service cominication. :warning:
+The MailService uses Kafka for the Service to Service communication.

 ### Thymeleaf Template